meganclapinski25/ecommerce-tutorial/P05-Displaying-Moods/readme.md

 const newDiv = document.createElement('div');
 ```

-This will create an html div element.
+This will create an HTML div element.
+Just as if you had written this but you in this case you did it with code!

 ```html
 <div> </div>
 ```

-The second line assigns a class name to the div we just created
+The second line assigns a class name to the div you just created!

 ```js
 newDiv.className = 'item'
 ```

+Just as if you had written:

 ```html
 <div class='item'> </div>